Austin-TB/Figaro-Agent/backend/README.md

-# Figaro AI Assistant
+# Rae AI Assistant

 A modern, full-stack AI assistant application with a clean, interactive web interface.
-Figaro combines the power of LangGraph with multiple AI tools and services to provide comprehensive assistance across various domains.
+Rae combines the power of LangGraph with multiple AI tools and services to provide comprehensive assistance across various domains.

 ## 🌟 Features